aayostem/tts/tutorial/Audio/FinOps/phase7.v1.md

 88
 00:13:00,000 --> 00:13:10,000
 [Types: cd finops-idp]
+▶ Pronounced as: "Now changing into the finops-idp directory."

 89
 00:13:10,000 --> 00:13:20,000
 [Types: yarn dev]
-▶ Pronounced as: "Yarn, dev"
+▶ Pronounced as: "Now starting Backstage in development mode with yarn dev."

 90
 00:13:20,000 --> 00:13:30,000